AutoMapper/AutoMapper/docs/Configuration.md

 );
 ```

-AutoMapper will scan the designated assemblies for public classes inheriting from Profile and add them to the configuration.
+AutoMapper will scan the designated assemblies for classes inheriting from Profile and add them to the configuration.

 ## Naming Conventions